8 Day(s) 7 Night(s)

 Tourists can also choose to stay in resorts which have now started getting some limelight in the country.
 The idea of staying in a resort coupled with a spa and modern amenities will certainly be an unforgettable experience.

 Apart from these, Bhutan is also known for its farm stay options and it should definitely be a part of your itinerary.
 It is an experience of staying on the farms so as to witness Bhutanese farming.
 These farm stays provide insights into the lifestyle of the farmer and their daily chores.
 Not to forget the stay is inclusive of delicious homemade food and unmatched hospitality by the locals.
-Some farm stay options in Bhutan are the Bumdeling Wildlife Sanctuary in Trashigang, Gubjithang in Punakha, and Dungtse Lhakhang.
+Some farm stay options in Bhutan are Bumdeling Wildlife Sanctuary in Trashigang, Gubjithang in Punakha, and Dungtse Lhakhang.

 Likewise, homestay options are also quite popular among tourists.
 Here as a tourist, you have the option of staying in a traditional home of a local family.
 All the homestay options are authorized by the council and are generally located in the countryside amidst greenery and scenic views.